richsalz/draft-rsalz-crypto-registries/draft-rsalz-crypto-registries.md

 # IANA Considerations

-This document is entirely about best practices for IANA-maintained cryptographic registries.
+This document is entirely about best practices for defining IANA-maintained cryptographic registries.
 It does not define any new registries but provides guidance to those who need to do so.